Knoblauchpilze/go-game/README.md

 If all the migrations are correctly set up this will allow to effectively remove all data from the database and start fresh.

+## Database configuration files

+The purpose of a database is usually to be accessed through a server to insert/change/access the data.
+To do this, we usually need some connection details.
+This is presented in the `setup` target in the [Makefile](database/users/Makefile) of the users' database.

+By running `make setup` the `Makefile` will automatically generate a `yml` file based on the exsiting database connection [template](configs/db-template-dev.yml): this allows any executable to reference this and use it to connect to the database.

 # Structure of the project